Reviewed by Jena Miller, MD

 How is chorionic villus sampling performed?

-Ultrasound is used to guide the catheter into place near the placenta.
+- Ultrasound is used to guide the needle or catheter into the placenta.

 Women with twins or other multiples usually need sampling from each placenta.
 However, because of the complexity of the procedure, and positioning of the placentas, CVS is not always feasible or successful with multiples.

 Some women may not be candidates for CVS or may not obtain results that are 100 percent accurate, and may, therefore, require a follow-up amniocentesis.
-In some cases, there is an active vaginal infection such as herpes or gonorrhea, which will prohibit the procedure.
-Other times, the doctor obtains a sample that does not have enough tissue to grow in the laboratory, such that results are incomplete or inconclusive.
+Other times, the doctor obtains a sample that does not have enough cells to test or grow in the laboratory, such that results are incomplete or inconclusive.

 What are the risks and benefits of chorionic villus sampling?